 - all tutorials, museum, entrance and ferry fees

 - unlimited access to the beach treasure swap table.

-Arts and Tech Workshops, and the Lighthouse Excursion, are extra.
-Affordable lodging is located at nearby AirBnbs or hotels.
+Art Workshops are extra.
+Lodging is located at nearby AirBnbs or hotels.

 LET’S GO OUTSIDE AND PLAY!